 Building a startup when you don’t have adequate coding skills is one of the toughest challenges you’ll face as an entrepreneur.
 You can have a phenomenal business idea and a planned path to profitability, but without a programmer to turn those plans into reality, your startup is dead in the water.
 With a bit of thoughtful planning, you can face your software development challenges head-on and be on your way towards launching your company.
 If you put the following tips into action, you can find a skilled partner to make your startup dream a reality.
+Hire an offshore software development company like Perfomatix to do software product development.

 - Decide early on whether you need a technical co-founder or whether you can outsource your coding requirements.
 Will you need development assistance as your company matures?
 Can you trust the code of an outsourced developer?
 Be aware of the pitfalls of outsourced code and compare those potential issues against the challenges of securing a co-founder who not only codes but is a good long-term business partner.
 Your decision can impact the success and longevity of your venture, so don’t make this decision in haste.